 To bring the numbers to a state level, one study examined the economic impact of more than 300 arts and cultural organizations across Georgia.
 The result was close to $400 million and that number is trending upward.
 Without a doubt, a robust arts community is important in attracting big businesses to Atlanta.
 The arts are an integral part of the state’s economy, generating revenue in sales tax collections but also providing employment as Aurora Theatre founder Anthony Rodriguez recently shared, “We are a strong economic driver for our communities.”

 At a time when Georgia funding of the arts ranks lowest in the country on the amount of state budget per resident that goes to arts (6 cents per resident vs Mississippi at 61 cents and Tennessee at $1.07 per resident) it is vital that our community gets involved.
 We can engage in our outstanding arts organizations in a number of ways, including financial support, membership, volunteering and attendance.

-Serving many of Georgia’s arts and culture organizations not only is good business for Smith & Howard, it allows us to help those organizations make smart financial decisions that enable them to achieve their goals.
-For information on the services Smith & Howard provides to arts and culture (and other nonprofit) organizations, please contact a member of our nonprofit accounting team at 404-874-6244.
+Serving many of Georgia’s arts and culture organizations not only is good business for Smith and Howard, it allows us to help those organizations make smart financial decisions that enable them to achieve their goals.
+For information on the services Smith and Howard provides to arts and culture (and other nonprofit) organizations, please contact a member of our nonprofit accounting team at 404-874-6244.